-Recommendation 1: Publicly Site Charging Stations
+Publicly Site Charging Stations

-A strong network of publicly-available Level 2 charging stations is needed to encourage more plug-in electric vehicle (PEV) purchases in the Des Moines metro area.
-Various business and government sites are suitable for a charging station.
+A strong network of publicly available Level 2 charging stations is needed to encourage more plug-in electric vehicle (PEV) purchases in the Des Moines metro area.
+Various business and government sites are suitable for charging stations.
 An ideal location is convenient and highly visible to a large number of potential PEV drivers.
-The MPO's Electric Vehicle Readiness Study includes maps of ideal locations for Electric Vehicle Supply Equipment (EVSE) installation for each of its 17 member communities based on the number of destination locations such as retail stores, parks, theatres, and restaurants within the Traffic Analysis Zones.
-Each map displays high density areas of ideal businesses where travels tend to stay parked for at least an hour.
+The MPO's "Electric Vehicle Readiness Study" includes maps of potential locations for Electric Vehicle Supply Equipment (EVSE) installation for each of its 17 member communities based on the number of destination locations such as retail stores, parks, theatres, and restaurants within the Traffic Analysis Zones.
+Each map displays high density areas of businesses where clients tend to stay parked for at least an hour.